 This is annoying.
 You go through the entire process and even receive a letter of offer.
-As you are happy and start on preliminary planning and mobilization to commence the assignment, you get notification that the bid has been halted, due to some technicality.
-At first you think that is a big mistake until you receive an official letter that the bid has indeed been halted.
-The next thing you hear, the bid has been cancelled until further notification.
+As you are happy and start on preliminary planning and mobilization to commence the assignment, you get a notification that the bid has been halted, due to some technicality.
+At first, you think that is a big mistake until you receive an official letter that the bid has indeed been halted.
+The next thing you hear, the bid has been canceled until further notification.

 This just happened recently and it has left me with bidphobia – the fear of submitting bids.

-Now, if you are in a private business you know what prospecting means.
-You budget for the cash flows only to be disappointed at the last minute.
+Now, if you are in private business you know what prospecting means.
+Your budget for the cash flows only to be disappointed at the last minute.
 It is so frustrating.

 But why cancel a bid after sending a letter of offer?
 I think I am not yet mature to know.